-Most solar modules are guaranteed to last 25 - 30 years, and even after that we are seeing efficiency output of 80+%.
+Most solar modules are guaranteed to last 25-30 years, and even after that, we are seeing efficiency output of 80+%.
 The kilowatt output degrades slightly each year yet can continue to provide consistent output.
-Most solar manufactures provide a performance warranty of 25 years.
-Other PV system components, such as an inverter could possibly need replacing during the lifetime of your array.
-Inverters often carry a warranty of around 10 years.
+Most solar manufactures provide a performance warranty of 25-30 years.
+Other PV system components, such as an inverter, could possibly need replacing during the lifetime of your array.
+Inverters often carry a warranty of around 10-12 years.
+Depending on the product, you may be able to extend your warranty for an additional fee.